 (2) In subregulation (1) —

-“character” includes a letter, figure, symbol, punctuation mark and space between adjacent characters;
+character includes a letter, figure, symbol, punctuation mark and space between adjacent characters;

-“12-pitch” means of dimensions such that any selected passage of print or type 25 mm in length includes no more than 12 characters and “13-pitch” has a corresponding meaning.
+12-pitch means of dimensions such that any selected passage of print or type 25 mm in length includes no more than 12 characters and 13-pitch has a corresponding meaning.

-[Regulation 24 amended in Gazette 10 January 1986 p.138; 8 October 1993 p.
+[Regulation 24, formerly regulation 25, renumbered as regulation 24 in Gazette 10 Jan 1986 p.
+138; amended in Gazette 8 Oct 1993 p.
 5437.]

 25. Prescribed requirements for reproduction of print or type